Dramwig/FlowLine/docs/readme_en.md

 * Dual interaction modes: CLI for scripted control and batch deployment on Linux servers; Web GUI for visual task monitoring, status tracking, and real-time intervention.

 ## 🚀 Quick Start Guide

+> For a concise demonstration, see [example.sh](./example.sh) which provides all usage examples.

 ### 🖥️ Using Command Line Interface (CLI Mode)